-The play, Staying Alive, deals with a very sensitive issue – the death of a child.
+The production, Staying Alive, deals with a very sensitive issue – the death of a child.

-Kat Roberts, the writer of the play, caught up with Nicola Whitworth, from bereaved parent support group SLOW.
-Nicola helped Kat with her research in writing Staying Alive: this kind of in-depth research is part of why Staying Alive is such a remarkable piece of theatre.
+The writer of the production, Kat Roberts, interviewed Nic Whitworth from SLOW in 2015.
+Nic helped Kat with her research in writing Staying Alive: this kind of in-depth research is part of why Staying Alive is such a remarkable piece of theatre.
+The following is an excerpt from the interview, click on this link for the full interview.

 Can you give us a short background on what SLOW is and what it provides?